-Article PART C. Public Access to Election Information
+Article C. Public Access to Elected Board Member Information

-The names, contact information, stakeholder affiliation and board seat of all Neighborhood Council board members must be on filed with the Department of Neighborhood Empowerment within 30 business days of the conclusion of the election.
+The names, contact information, stakeholder affiliation and board seat of all Neighborhood Council board members must be on filed with DONE within 30 business days of the ratification conclusion of the election by DONE.